stan-alam/DataScience/python/pythonForDS/04/notes.md

 ```

-Just a high level defintition of a function
+Just a high level definition of a function

 **The caller supplies information to the function (arguments, or params) and the function processes that information(data)
 and returns a value**